brendanhcullen/bcullen/content/blog/2020-06-02-tidymodels-decision-tree-learning-in-r/index.markdown

 codefolding_nobutton: false
 ---

-RStudio has recently released a cohesive suite of packages for modelling and machine learning, called `{tidymodels}`.
-The successor to Max Kuhn’s `{caret}` package, `{tidymodels}` allows for a tidy approach to your data from start to finish.
-We’re going to walk through the basics for getting off the ground with `{tidymodels}` and demonstrate its application to three different tree-based methods for predicting student test scores.
+RStudio has recently released a cohesive suite of packages for modelling and machine learning, called tidymodels.
+The successor to Max Kuhn’s caret package, tidymodels allows for a tidy approach to your data from start to finish.
+We’re going to walk through the basics for getting off the ground with tidymodels and demonstrate its application to three different tree-based methods for predicting student test scores.
 For further information about the package, you can visit https://www.tidymodels.org/.

 # Setup

-Load both the `{tidyverse}` and `{tidymodels}` packages into your environment.
-We’ll also load in the `{skimr}` package to help us with some descriptives for our data and a host of other packages that will be required to run our machine learning models.
+Load both the tidyverse and tidymodels packages into your environment.
+We’ll also load in the skimr package to help us with some descriptives for our data and a host of other packages that will be required to run our machine learning models.

 ```r